ritikrkx21/agrilink-assign-API/README.md

 <img src="images/orig-testcase-user1.png" hieght="1000" width="1000">

-Now , First user will use this API to SEND/POST report on the server from where a unique reportID will be send back as RESPONSE
+Now , 2nd user will use this API to SEND/POST report on the server from where a unique reportID will be send back as RESPONSE

 <img src="images/orig-testcase-user2.png" height="500" width="1000">